<

 ................................................

-Jerry Mahoney likes to write just about everything in the world -- from personal essays to screenplays to fiction to angry, ranting message board posts -- everything except bios, because he sometimes has trouble figuring out what is relevant and what isn't.
-He is a graduate of USC film school, a reality TV writer/producer, an avid pretzel eater, and he once bowled a 244 game.
+Jerry Mahoney likes to write just about everything in the world -- from personal essays to screenplays to fiction to infrequent, uninteresting tweets -- everything except bios, because he sometimes has trouble figuring out what is relevant and what isn't.

 Through a bizarre coincidence, Jerry Mahoney shares his name with a famous ventriloquist's dummy, who has delighted children around the world.
 Jerry Mahoney the person has made it his ultimate life goal to someday be the #1 search result on Google for his own name.
 He has a lot more children to delight before he can hope to accomplish this.
-Jerry writes infrequently of his adventures at Why Jerry Why.

 FRESH YARN: The Online Salon for Personal Essays presents Heather Maidat